If readers don’t care who writes the books, Amazon will fill the store with its own.

 They won’t kick authors off the platform.
 They won’t ban indies.
 They won’t make a dramatic announcement.
 They’ll just make authors compete with Amazon itself.

-Seriously, if you follow Amazon’s incentives instead of author feelings, this outcome isn’t extreme.
-It’s plausible.
+Seriously, if you follow Amazon’s incentives instead of author feelings, this outcome is totally plausible.

 Amazon does not care how books are created.